Polo Grounds: Football

-College Football
+College football

 Columbia University and Yale University, two of American football's oldest teams, played football in the original 110th Street Polo Grounds in the 19th century, for some games which were expected to draw large crowds, including the Thanksgiving contests in 1883 and 1887.
 (See also List of Harvard-Yale football games).

 The grounds were also used for many games by New York-area college football teams such as Fordham and Army.
 An upset victory by the visiting University of Notre Dame over Army in 1924 led to Grantland Rice's famous article about the Irish backfield, which he called "The Four Horsemen".
 The field was also the site of several Army–Navy Games in the 1910s and 1920s.

 Soccer

 The Polo Grounds held its fair share of international soccer matches as well over the years.
 In 1926, Hakoah, an all-Jewish side from Vienna, Austria, "drew the largest crowds ever to watch soccer in America up to that time: three successive games drew 25,000, 30,000, and 36,000 spectators.
 The highlight of the tour was a May 1, 1926 exhibition game between Hakoah and an American Soccer League all-New York team which drew 46,000 fans to the Polo Grounds in New York."
 (The ASL team won 3–0.)

+On 1927, Club Nacional de Football played three matches of its tour of North America.
+They played Flooring Indiana, Brooklyn Wanderers and an American Soccer League all-star team.

-The first soccer played at the Polo Grounds was as far back as 1894 when the owners of the various major baseball clubs thought it would be a great way to fill their stadiums in the off-season.
-Six famous baseball franchises of the era formed Association Football sections and fans were told that many would be fielding their baseball stars on the football field in the opening season.
-The New York Giants soccer team took the field in all-white uniforms with black socks and played six games before the threat of a rival baseball league being formed diverted the owner's attention away from their new venture and caused it to be suspended mid-season.
+The first soccer played at the Polo Grounds was in 1894 when the owners of several major league baseball clubs formed the American League of Professional Football to fill their stadiums during baseball's off-season.
+Six famous baseball franchises of the era formed association football sections and fans were told that many would be fielding their baseball stars on the football field in the opening season.
+The New York Giants soccer team took the field in all-white uniforms with black socks and played six games before the threat of a rival baseball league being formed diverted the owners’ attention away from their new venture and caused it to be suspended mid-season.
 The Giants lay third in the league after six games with two victories, having played their matches in midweek in front of attendances in the high hundreds paying 25 cents a game.
-Although the owners remained positive about the venture and wanted to run it again the following season this never happened and the Giants' soccer team was no more.
+Although the owners remained positive about the venture and wanted to run it again the following season, this never happened and the Giants' soccer team was no more.